 Time Commitment: A three hour shift per week, or more if your time permits.
 The location is 1745 14th Ave, Vero Beach.
 Open Monday, Wednesday, Friday and Saturday from 9:00 a.m.– 3:00 p.m.
 (Closed Tuesday and Thursday).

 St. Francis Manor

-Summary: Our mission is to promote the spirituality of stewardship as a way to express our Christian discipleship by assisting our fellow parishioners in discovering and nurturing their God-given gifts and invite them to participate in the ministerial life of our parish family.
+Purpose: Our mission is to promote the spirituality of stewardship as a way to express our Christian discipleship by assisting our fellow parishioners in discovering and nurturing their God-given gifts and inviting them to participate in the ministerial life of our parish family.

 Responsibilities: Further the mission of the Church by using the spiritual gifts and talents He has given each one of us.